Bomb-making materials found in vehicle and home of Trump rally shooting suspect: law enforcement

 Many Republicans quickly blamed the violence on Biden and his allies, arguing that sustained attacks on Trump as a threat to democracy have created a toxic environment.
 They pointed in particular to a comment Biden made to donors on July 8, saying "it's time to put Trump in the bullseye."

-Officials said members of the Secret Service counterassault team killed the shooter.
-The heavily armed tactical team travels everywhere with the president and major party nominees and is meant to confront any active threats while other agents focus on safeguarding and evacuating the person at the centre of protection.
+Officials said the counterassault team killed the shooter.
+The heavily armed tactical team travels everywhere with the president and major party nominees and is meant to confront any active threats while other Secret Service agents focus on safeguarding and evacuating the person at the centre of protection.

 An AP analysis of more than a dozen videos and photos from the scene of the Trump rally, as well as satellite imagery of the site, shows the shooter was able to get astonishingly close to the stage where the former president was speaking.